quinnliu/CV/README.md

 ## Q64

-<b>TLDR</b>:
-My competencies are in [drawing for curiosity](https://github.com/quinnliu/CV/blob/master/portfolio/artwork.md) & [coding AGI for trying to solve all hard problems](https://github.com/WalnutiQ/wAlnut).

-## WORK INTEREST
-I want to solve the hardest problems at your startup using 101 mental models (inspired by Charlie Munger).

-Currently looking for a full time leadership or full stack role at a startup that either involves large scale BMI, ANI, or miniature hardware(the smaller the better) based in NYC or full-time remote work.
-Open to other ideas you think I would be a good fit for :)

 emn1over12@gmail.com | [Github](https://github.com/quinnliu) | [YouTube](https://www.youtube.com/user/quinnliuvideos) | [jthefrog's book reviews](https://www.instagram.com/jthefrog/)

 ## FUN TECHNICAL PROJECTS
 <b>[smith_hunter](https://github.com/quinnliu/smith_hunter) | Aug 2017 - Present</b>